hitec301/hello-world/README.md

 # hello-world
 First repository of this account

-I plan on using this space to write ideads for various projects
+I plan on using this space to write ideas for various projects